 COLUMBIA, S.C. -- The Latest on a death penalty trial for a South Carolina father (all times local):

-The same jury that convicted Timothy Jones Jr. of five counts of murder Tuesday started hearing testimony Thursday as they decide whether he gets the death penalty or life in prison.
+The same jury that convicted Timothy Jones Jr. of five counts of murder last week is deciding between the death penalty or life in prison without parole.